-The Business Combination will be accounted for as a reverse recapitalization under U.S. GAAP.
-Under this method of accounting, Newborn will be treated as the "acquired" company for financial reporting purposes.
-This determination is primarily based on Nuvve's stockholders comprising 48.3% of the voting power of PubCo and having the ability to nominate five of the seven members of the PubCo's board of directors, Nuvve's operations prior to the acquisition comprising the only ongoing operations of PubCo, and Nuvve's senior management comprising all of the senior management of PubCo.
+The Business Combination was accounted for as a reverse recapitalization under U.S. GAAP.
+Under this method of accounting, Newborn was treated as the "acquired" company for financial reporting purposes.
+This determination was primarily based on Nuvve's former stockholders comprising 48.3% of the voting power of PubCo and having the ability to nominate five of the seven members of PubCo's Board, Nuvve's operations prior to the acquisition comprising the only ongoing operations of PubCo, and Nuvve's senior management comprising all of the senior management of PubCo.

-Accordingly, for accounting purposes, the financial statements of PubCo will represent a continuation of the financial statements of Nuvve with the Business Combination treated as the equivalent of Nuvve issuing stock for the net assets of Newborn, accompanied by a recapitalization.
-The net assets of Newborn will be stated at historical cost, with no goodwill or other intangible assets recorded.
+Accordingly, for accounting purposes, the reverse recapitalization was treated as the equivalent of Nuvve issuing stock for the net assets of Newborn, accompanied by a recapitalization.
+The net assets recorded from Newborn were stated at historical cost, with no goodwill or other intangible assets recorded.
 Operations prior to the Business Combination will be presented as those of Nuvve in future reports of PubCo.

-The unaudited pro forma condensed combined balance sheet as of December 31, 2020 gives pro forma effect to the Business Combination and the other events contemplated by the Merger Agreement as if they had been consummated on December 31, 2020.
-The unaudited pro forma condensed combined statement of operations for the year ended December 31, 2020 gives pro forma effect to the Business Combination and the other transactions contemplated by the Merger Agreement as if they had been consummated on January 1, 2020.
+The unaudited pro forma condensed combined statements of operations for the year ended December 31, 2020 and for the three months ended March 31, 2021 give pro forma effect to the Business Combination and the PIPE, as if they had occurred on January 1, 2020.